archatelain/intro_to_R/ggplot2.md

 </details>

-4. Finally, let's add some complexity to the graph by displaying numbers on the bars.
+4. (optional and difficult) Finally, let's add some complexity to the graph by displaying numbers on the bars.
 Using this [post](https://stackoverflow.com/questions/67767859/adding-text-on-each-bar-in-horizontal-bar-plot-in-ggplot) as guidance, add the average hourly counts as seen in the open data Parisian figure[^annotation].

 ```r
 figure1 <- figure1 +